Glossary

 tsurumaki (弦巻) – holder for spare tsuru

-tsurumakura (弦枕) – the groove for the tsuru on the thumb of the kake
+tsurumakura (弦枕) – a built-up area on the thumb of the kake that creates a groove for the tsuru (see tsurumizo)

 tsurumichi (弦道) – the path that the tsuru travels during hikiwake